 However, there are times when AirPods might not be ideal - see below.

 AirPods are great when you're stationary, or when you're dancing, or even when you're rushing through people and streets to make your train.
-However, they're not always the best for running.
+However, they're not always the best for working out in.

-So if you sweat near your ears a lot, you'll maybe want to avoid the AirPods for your run and go with something that hooks in a little better.
+So, if you sweat near your ears a lot, you'll maybe want to avoid the AirPods for your run and go with something that handles sweat in a little better.

 Yes and no. In theory, AirPods are absolutely easy to lose.
 They're small, and if you drop them they could easily bounce under a bed or, worse, somewhere you can't get them back from.
 However, for the most part, if they're not in your ear they're probably going to be in the charging case.